 Students will continue to apply their knowledge and skills in level II fieldwork and application-based synthesis courses.

 Your 7th Semester

 During this semester, you will actively engage in an exciting environment of higher education and higher expectations.
-You will practice advanced theoretical applications and research-driven practice to inspire your path.
+You will practice advanced application of content and creation of your path for the doctoral capstone.

 |OTDV 705||Teaching and Learning in Occupational Therapy||3|

 |OTDV 652||Management in Occupational Therapy||3|